-Association designates the Nipissing University Faculty Association (NUFA).
+Association designates the Nipissing University Faculty Association (NUFA), the exclusive bargaining agent for FASBU and CASBU.

 Board of Governors (hereinafter called the Board) is the body referred to by that name in the Nipissing University Act.

 Canadian designates a citizen, a legal resident, permanent resident, or those legally residing in Canada pursuant to a Ministerial permit.